 - Division of assets, including inheritances

 Postnuptial agreements can also be used to revisit any existing financial arrangements including property or assets.
 One of the most common examples is a transmutation agreement, in which spouses agree to alter designations of property – for example, changing separate property to community property, and vice versa.

 A postnuptial agreement may not cover matters of child support or child custody.
 Postnuptial agreements which include these terms may be considered largely unenforceable.

 What can and cannot be enforceable in a postnuptial agreement often varies by state, and many of the complex topics involved can be incredibly confusing to decipher without the help of an experienced attorney.
 The Schoenberg Family Law Group, P.C., has more than 35 years of experience consulting clients on divorce and other matters of family law.
-We proudly serve the people of San Mateo County, including Daly City, Foster City, Menlo Park, San Bruno, South San Francisco, and Burlingame.
+We proudly serve the people of San Mateo, including Daly City, Foster City, Menlo Park, San Bruno, South San Francisco, and Burlingame.

 Postnuptial agreements can be an incredibly important document that largely determines your financial future in the case of unfortunate developments in your marriages – and drafting an agreement can be an especially delicate process.
 The lawyers at the Schoenberg Family Law Group, P.C. exercise extreme attention to detail and are incredibly meticulous through the negotiation process, ensuring that the agreement is fair for all parties involved.